 Disclaimer: Knee injuries and surgeries, or any surgery for that matter, varies widely from person to person.
 Your age, lifestyle, weight, circumstances, medications, comorbidities, allergies and other issues can impact your recovery timeline, as well as the tools and methods required.
 They should be adapted for YOU.

 This article, and the resources or suggestions provided within, are based on MY own personal experiences with a spontaneous bilateral patellar tendon rupture, as a person with many chronic illnesses.
-They are meant for educational purposes and not to be substituted for medical advice.
+They are meant for educational purposes.
+I am not a doctor, and nothing in this article should be substituted for medical advice.
 Please consult your own medical provider before trying anything out.

 This post also contains affiliate links.
 It will cost you nothing to click on them.
-I will get a small referral fee from purchases you make, which helps with the maintenance of this blog (approx. $100/month).
+I will get a small referral fee from purchases you make, which helps with the maintenance of this blog.
+Read our privacy policy to learn more.
 Thank you!

 Items with a star ⭐ next to them are resources I’ve personally tried and would recommend!